chrisdone-artificial/hell-1/README.md

 simply typed lambda calculus for querying JSON data structures.
 I believe the same mini-language can work well for a shell.

-Watch this space for updates.
+I'm using this document as a brainstorming area and to write up observations.

-## Observations
+## Shell is a templating language

 The good thing about Sh and its descendents is that by default it is "quoted".
 I.e. it produces lists of strings: